Yauatcha | Soho Dim Sum Restaurant

 THE TEA HOUSE

 Set into four handy categories – light, floral, complex and robust – the tea list is a mixture of leaves from China, Taiwan, Japan and India.
 Tea is available from the restaurant menu and from the patisserie by the pot or to buy in a caddy to take home.

-NOTE: Yauatcha is open from 12 noon every day, and bookings can be made HERE.
+NOTE: Yauatcha is open daily from 12 noon-1am (midnight Sunday), and bookings can be made HERE.
 No need to book for the patisserie, also open every day from 12 noon to 11pm.

 Yauatcha | 15-17 Broadwick Street, W1F 0DL